What Should a Medical or Dental Website Cost in 2021?

 Mobile Readiness

-It’s 2021—not everyone browses the web on desktop computers anymore.
+Not everyone will browse the web on desktop computers anymore.
 Though the majority of new websites are built to adjust for viewing on smaller tablet and smartphone screen sizes, this is only part of the equation.
 In addition to automatically reformatting to fit mobile devices, your site should offer a seamless user experience for streamlined mobile browsing and one-touch contact, which means not every element built into your website’s desktop version should necessarily be included on your mobile version.
 If careful thought isn’t put into what works on mobile and what doesn’t, you risk sacrificing mobile compatibility, user-friendliness, or both.

 Technology & SEO